p2panda/p2panda/p2panda-auth/README.md

   </h3>
 </div>

-This crate provides provides decentralised group management with fine-grained, per-member permissions.
+This crate provides decentralised group management with fine-grained, per-member permissions.

 Once a group has been created, members can be added, removed, promoted and demoted.
 Each